Transatlantic-Triad/dom5-server-manager/linns-notes.md

 * Server seems to ignore new game options (like `--era`)
 * `--statusdump` may be useful for reading the current game status from code

+## Quirks:

+* Game really don't like filenames that are not lowercase alphanumeric.
+Enforce this for maps and savedgames.